 How far below the poverty line they are also matters.
 Even if they are not currently living in poverty, many households are vulnerable to being pushed into poverty; one event - such as the loss of a job or the death of a family member - can be enough to push them into poverty.
 Poverty lines measure poverty at a moment in time and do not capture this dynamic element of vulnerability.
 For this reason, some argue that we need to quantify vulnerability to poverty.
 For example, the Vulnerable Poverty Line defines a household as vulnerable if they have a 50-50 chance of experiencing one episode of poverty in the near future.
 Applied to Indonesia in the late 1990s, it was found that in addition to the 20 per cent of the population that was poor, a further 10 to 30 per cent was at substantial risk of poverty.

-Building the resilience of people and communities is, therefore, key to fighting poverty.
+Building the resilience of people and communities is, therefore, key to fighting the poverty tsunami.
 Essential tools include microinsurance and financial inclusion, social protection and adaptive safety nets, and, more generally, building poor people’s stock of assets: the more assets people have, the more resilient they will be.
 Importantly, inequity, in terms of an individual’s or group’s access to assets and other sources of resilience, can exacerbate their vulnerability.

 The Role of Business